theopmw/recipe-box/TESTING.md

 ## Known Bugs and Issues

-### Select Fields can me left blank and display "None" when page renders
+### Select Fields can be left blank and display "None" when page renders

 Due to the way Flask-WTForms manages select fields, the user is able to leave the "Serves" and "Difficulty" select fields blank.
 This will need to be researched and corrected at a later date.
 Although it does not drastically affect the UX, it could be improved.

 ![Select field issue](assets/images/testing_screenshots/issues_select_fields.png)